Haubir/java-native-image-cli/README.md

 - [Windows](https://www.graalvm.org/latest/docs/getting-started/windows/)
 - [Linux](https://www.graalvm.org/latest/docs/getting-started/linux/)

+### Install gum

+The CLI uses Gum for some neat UI rendering.
+Install it before running the CLI by following the instructions relevant to your OS and environment [here](https://github.com/charmbracelet/gum#installation).

 ### Build the native image
 Run the gradle task `nativeCompile`, either from your IDE or from the terminal:

 `./gradlew nativeCompile`

-A binary will be compiled and outputted to: `build/native/nativeCompile/omegapoint-cli`
+A binary will be compiled and outputted to: `build/native/nativeCompile/omegapoint-cli`.

-Run it using`./build/native/nativeCompile/omegapoint-cli`
+Run it using`./build/native/nativeCompile/omegapoint-cli`!

-### Install gum

-The CLI uses Gum for some neat UI rendering.
-Install it before running the CLI by following the instructions relevant to your OS and environment [here](https://github.com/charmbracelet/gum#installation).